obrie/retrokit/README.md

 You can have complete control over what parts of retrokit get used via everything in the config/ folder, particularly config/settings.json.

+I strongly recommend forking this repo and using your fork to update and track all of your personal preferences.

 ## Instructions

 1. Update config/ in retrokit to match your personal preferences and hardware requirements